sogou/workflow/docs/en/about-upstream.md

 Basic principles

 1. Each main server is regarded as 16 virtual nodes
-2. The framework will use std::hash to calculate the address + virtual index of all nodes as the node value of the consistent hash
+2. The framework will use std::hash to calculate "the address + virtual index of all nodes + the number of times for this address to add into this Upstream" as the node value of the consistent hash
 3. The framework will use std::hash to calculate path + query + fragment as a consistent hash data value
 4. Choose the value nearest to the surviving node as the target each time
 5. For each main, as long as there is a main in surviving group, or there is a backup in surviving group, or there is a surviving no group backup, it is regarded as surviving
+6. If weight on AddressParams is set with upstream_add_server(), each main server is regarded as 16 * weight virtual nodes.
+This is suitable for weighted consistent hash or shrinking the standard deviation of consistent hash

 ### Example 4 User-defined consistent hash function